-Looking back I know that these were just excuses.
+Looking back, I know that these were just excuses.
 Excuses because I wasn’t ready to devote my life to God.
-I was scared of what that might look like.
+I feared what that might look like.
 I was afraid that I didn’t know HOW to let go and let my faith lead me.

 Jesus Brought Me to My Knees

 In 2017-18 I started getting severe migraines.
 I had had migraines all my life but these were different.
 I was waking up in the middle of the night several times a week and no medication could take away the pain.
 Out of utter desperation I reached for a book that my niece had given me called “Jesus Calling” and through tears of pain started reading and praying to Jesus.
 These prayers were my last resort.
 And Jesus was there for me to take away my pain.

 I had reached my breaking point.
 The stress.
 The anxiety.
 The solitude.
 The feeling of complete isolation from friends, family, even from my sister and my husband.
 It had been nearly 10 years of financial stress.
 Worrying how we were going to pull ourselves out without an answer or solution.

 All of this finally triggered a physical reaction and I was brought to my knees.
 At three a.m. through the pain and tears, as my migraine started to lift, I saw my migraine as God’s gift to me.
 It was his way of calling to me.
 And telling me when all else fails that He would be there for me.
 I started to feel relief in those moments.
 And I felt grateful for Jesus who I knew was there for me.